Hugo Boss: Recent history and rise to an international fashion group

 In order to meet increased demands, the Group invested 100 million euros in a new distribution building at the Bonlanden-Filderstadt site near Stuttgart in the same year.
 The investments were in digitalization and automation, and robotics applications.

 In June 2023, Hugo Boss opened the Hugo Boss Digital Campus in Gondomar, Portugal.
+In 2025, Hugo Boss opened a new flagship store in Barcelona on the Passeig de Gràcia.

 In December 2024, the Frasers Group increased its stake of directly held shares in the company to 19.25%, after already announcing in a mandatory filing in August that it had raised its share to more than 15%.